 - and fires contained in industrial facilities or on industrial sites approved by a Forest Officer.

 The Fire Season starts on March 1st.

 Other than a campfire, any open fire in the province of Alberta must have a permit.
-To obtain a permit within the Fire Protection Area, contact your local Alberta Sustainable Resources office by calling 310-0000 or request a permit online.
-If you are outside the Fire Protection Area, contact the Regional Fire Chief.
+To obtain a permit within the Forest Protection Area, contact your local Alberta Agriculture and Forestry office by calling 310-0000 or request a permit online.
+If you are outside the Forest Protection Area, contact the Regional Fire Chief.
 If you are unsure of your intended burn location, contact the regional fire chief to confirm your location and permit process.

 Fire permits are free and issued for a specific period of time.
 Permits may be cancelled before the permit expiry date if conditions relating to fire hazards indicate such cancellation is necessary.
 Fire permits contain conditions that must be strictly followed.
 Under the Forest and Prairie Protection Act, you may be held responsible for fire suppression costs or any penalties resulting from burning without a permit or failing to comply with the conditions outlined in the individual permit.

 Should a resident be located outside the Forest Protection Area, they must contact their area rep.

 - Larry can be reached at 780-836-5643 (north)

 - Tim can be reached at 780-624-2993 (south)